45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Progress: 3+ months

-Particularly in secondary schools, pupils may be set or streamed by attainment for specific subjects.
-In Key Stage 3 and Key Stage 4 pupils are often separated into different classrooms.
+Particularly in secondary schools, pupils are set or streamed according to attainment for specific subjects.
+In Key Stage 3 and Key Stage 4 pupils often separate into different classrooms.

 In primary schools, it can prove trickier and less common to set pupils by attainment.

-Structuring lessons by attainment ensures tasks and challenges are tailored to the pupils’ abilities.
+Using attainment to structure lessons ensures pupils’ tasks and challenges are tailored to their abilities.

 There is much debate over mixed ability vs ability grouping.
 While beneficial for high-attainers, setting for lower-attaining pupils can have negative consequences on mindset.
 It can be a difficult task for teachers to set pupils without creating a fixed mindset.